ffioriti85/DnD-Character-Sheet/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Deployment on Render

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Use the following settings:
+   - **Environment**: Python 3
+   - **Build Command**: `pip install -r requirements.txt`
+   - **Start Command**: `gunicorn app:app`
+   - **Port**: 10000

+## Environment Variables

+Set the following environment variables in Render:
+- `SECRET_KEY`: A secure secret key for Flask sessions
+- `ADMIN_PASSWORD`: The password for accessing the application